telerik/blazor-docs/components/datepicker/events.md

 The `OnChange` event represents a user action that confirms the current value.
 It fires when the user presses `Enter` in the input or when the input loses focus.

-If:
-* the `Value` parameter is nullable and
-* the input is invalid and
-* the event fires
-Then:
-* the event handler receives a `null` argument and
-* the `Value` parameter is `null`.
+The event handler receives a `null` argument, if the input is invalid and the `Value` parameter is nullable.

-If:
-* the `Value` parameter is not nullable and
-* the input is invalid and
-* the event fires
-Then:
-* the event handler receives the default value of the `Value` parameter and
-* the `Value` parameter gets the default value.
+The event handler receives the default value of the `Value` parameter as argument, if the input is invalid and the `Value` parameter is not nullable.

-In all other cases:
-* the event handler receives the valid input as an object that you may need to cast to the type of the component.
+If the input is valid, the event handler receives the valid input as an object that you may need to cast to the type of the component.

 The DatePicker is a generic component, so you must either provide a `Value`, or a type to the `T` parameter of the component.